astagi/angular2-workbench/README.md

 and much more..

-WARNING: atm this is a non-sense app, elements are taken from different projects.
+*WARNING*: atm this is a non-sense app, elements are taken from different projects.

 ## Install